 Approximately 20% of the civil cases presenting complex issues that must be resolved by a judge without a jury are more than three years old.
-1 Pretrial proceedings, hearings, and rendering opinions in these cases require time and attention from the presiding judge that usually cannot be delegated.
+Pretrial proceedings, hearings, and rendering opinions in these cases require time and attention that usually cannot be delegated by the presiding judge.
 Moreover, non-jury trials often lack the cohesiveness that the mere presence of a jury provides.
-Some of these actions present issues of statutory interpretation or the application of principles of law that never have been the subject of judicial scrutiny.
-In addition, they often produce records of enormous proportions.

-1
+Banks & Banking

-Banks & Banking 25% over 3 years old
+Patent

-Patent 11% over 3 years old
+11% over 3 years old

-Truth in Lending 17% over 3 years old
+11% over 3 years old

-Labor 16% over 3 years old
+17% over 3 years old

-Land 23% over 3 years old
+16% over 3 years old

-Securities 24% over 3 years old
+16% over 3 years old

-Social Security 22% over 3 vears old
+23% over 3 years old